DarkEnergyProcessor/HonokaMiku/COMPILING.md

 # How to compile

-This project can be compiled under Visual Studio 2012 and GCC(with G++) 4.8.1 (or above)
+This project can be compiled under Visual Studio 2010, Visual Studio 2012, and GCC(with G++) 4.8.1 (or above)

 ### Linux

-In Linux, just clone this repository and type `make` in this directory.
+In Linux, type `make` in this directory.

 The Makefile script is only tested in Ubuntu & Windows.

-FIXME: I don't know how to `make install`.
-So if you know, please let me know.

 ### Windows

-In Windows with MinGW (gcc, g++, & make installed), just follow same step in Linux above.
+####Visual Studio 2010
+MinGW make is required.
+Open Visual Studio 2010 command prompt, navigate to this folder, and type `make vscmd`

-In Windows with Visual Studio 2012 or above, just open `sln/HonokaMiku.sln` and compile.
+####Visual Studio 2012 or above
+* Open `sln/HonokaMiku.sln` and compile, or;
+* Follow Visual Studio 2010 instruction above (use VS2012 command prompt instead).

+####GNU C/C++ Compiler v4.8.1
+Just follow Linux compiling instructions above.